Borrowing from GMU Libraries:

 Social Science Research Network (SSRN):

-The library subscribes to the Social Science Research Network (http://www.ssrn.com), which is composed of a number of specialized research networks in selected areas of the social sciences.
+The law school publishes two SSRN Research Papers series: Legal Studies and Law & Economics.
+To post a research paper on SSRN, contact Cattleya Concepcion (email@example.com).
+In addition, the library subscribes to a number of specialized research networks in selected areas of the social sciences.
 Faculty may sign up to receive electronic journals from SSRN.
 To subscribe, contact Cattleya Concepcion (firstname.lastname@example.org).
-In addition, the law school publishes a SSRN Research Papers Series on Law & Economics.
-To post a research paper on SSRN, contact Cattleya Concepcion (email@example.com).

 Many faculty use TWEN (The West Education Network) for posting course material and communicating with students.
 For more information, contact Cattleya Concepcion (email@example.com)